judithpatudith/blog/content/poems/Portland/anomalocaris.md

 on the floor of the sea.\
 What was left of me is\
 now replaced by rock.\
-A piece of me that never\
+A piece of me never\
 left that bed.

 Once marine, now subterranean,\